evan-007/pair-program/README.md

 Install redis: `brew install redis`.

-Requires a restart of `rails server` for any code changes to take effect.

 Rails api lives in the rails app as usual, the angular app is in `client`.
 `cd client && bower install && npm install` to install dependencies for the front end.
 In `client`, run unit tests with `karma start`.